Birth date: November 19, 1933

-Surviving heart problems, including several heart attacks and quintuple bypass surgery in 1987, lead King to establish the Larry King Cardiac Foundation to help those without insurance afford medical treatment.
-Marriage to Shawn Southwick took place at UCLA Medical Center as King was being admitted for chest pains and just before undergoing cardiac surgery.
+Surviving heart problems, including several heart attacks and quintuple bypass surgery in 1987, led King to establish the Larry King Cardiac Foundation to help those without insurance afford medical treatment.
+His marriage to Shawn Southwick took place at UCLA Medical Center as King was being admitted for chest pains and just before undergoing cardiac surgery.

 He has appeared as himself in numerous films and television programs and has published over twenty books including his autography, a novel and a children's book with one of his daughters.

-Timeline: 1957 - After changing last name from Zeiger to King, begins radio career as a disc jockey in Florida at WAHR-AM, Miami.
+1957 - After changing last name from Zeiger to King, he begins a radio career as a disc jockey at WAHR-AM in Miami.

 1958-1961 - Live audience interview show at Pumpernik's Restaurant, Miami.